Cherish13/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that encodes a string into 1337.
+Write a function that encodes a string using rot13.